Expert guide to the best things to do in Mexico City with kids

 Where to stay in Mexico City with kids

-This article is split up by area and for each area I offer great hotel recommendations below.
 My top recommendations for hotels in Mexico City are:

-🏨 In the Centro Historico – Gran Hotel: this is one of the most magnificently beautiful hotels in Mexico City (see photo above) & it’s also extremely kid friendly so if you can, I highly recommend staying in this perfectly located, gorgeous historic hotel that offers views over zocalo, the cathedral and National Palace.
+🏨 In the Centro Historico – Gran Hotel: this is one of the most magnificently beautiful hotels in Mexico City & it’s also extremely kid friendly so if you can, I highly recommend staying in this perfectly located, gorgeous historic hotel that offers views over zocalo, the cathedral and National Palace.

 🏨 In Coyoacán – Metzli Casa Boutique & Spa: just 300 m from the Casa Azul, this gorgeous hotel offers spacious rooms, and a garden where everyone can relax after a busy day exploring.

-🏨 In Polanco – Camino Royal, Polanco: located in the heart of one of CDMX’s wealthiest neighbourhoods, this hotel is extremely well priced for the facilities it offers and its great location by the Anthropology Museum.
+🏨 In Polanco – Camino Royal, Polanco: located in the heart of one of CDMX’s safest neighbourhoods, this hotel is extremely well priced for the facilities it offers and its great location by the Anthropology Museum.
 Enjoy spacious luxury in the hotel’s family rooms, garden, outdoor pool and numerous restaurant offerings for when the kids are too tired to go out to eat.
 The breakfast buffet gets great reviews too.

-→ You can also use my helpful interactive hotel finder maps to figure out where you want to stay in Centro Historico, Coyoacan, Polanco, Condesa and Roma Norte.
+→ You can also use my helpful interactive hotel finder maps to figure out where you want to stay in Centro HistoricoCoyoacanPolancoCondesa and Roma Norte.

 Feeding the kids in Mexico City

-🌮 You can always ask for tacos without toppings so your kids are just eating meat and tortillas.
-And remember that in Mexico City, a quesadilla doesn’t have to have cheese in it so be sure to confirm the cheese when ordering one!
+🧀 In Mexico City, a quesadilla doesn’t have to have cheese in it so be sure to confirm the cheese when ordering one!

-🧊 Don’t drink tap water anywhere but ice is fine as are salads & juices.
+🧊 Don’t drink tap water anywhere but know that it’s fine to have ice in your drink and to enjoy salads & juices.
 Because not even locals drink the tap water nothing is ever made or washed with tap water.

 🫗If you’re given a glass of water in a restaurant you can drink it as it will be from a garafon.